Romchik38/js-components/README.md

 ### Component

+Contents:

-- Create a component
+- Create a component,
-- Default usage
+- Default usage.

 #### Create a component